SUKEsann2000/eternal-timer/README.md

 ## Features

-- **Monitor Timers (asynchronous)**: Start monitoring expired timers asynchronously; the function returns immediately and the callback is invoked when timers expire.
+- **Monitor Timers (asynchronous)**: Start monitoring expired timers asynchronously; the function returns immediately and the callback is called when timers expire.
 - **Persistence**: Save timer data to a file that persists across process restarts

 ## Installation